I hope you all enjoyed your Easter, we are now in the final term of the year and this letter shows the areas we will be learning about this term.

 The children will be learning the features of the texts and using these in their own writing.

-Our RE questions this term are: ‘What can we learn from religions about deciding what is right and wrong?’ and ‘Why is Jesus inspiring to some people?’
+Our RE questions this term are: ‘Why are festivals important to some religious communities?’ and ‘Why do some people think that life is a journey and what significant experiences mark this?’
 We shall be exploring christianity and other religions through these questions.

 We will be continuing to listen and appraise music and compare different genres of music.
 We will also be composing and improvising music using tuned percussion instruments.
 We shall look at basic music notation to help us with this.